elphinhote/portfolio-react/README.md

 The purpose and function is to show how to add expenses and deposits to the budget tracker with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

 ## Installation Instructions
-Clone or download the repository, and install React with dependencies.
+Clone or download the repository, and install React (npx-create-react-app) with dependencies.

 ## Usage
  The application is deployed with Heroku link below.